spoudel1/SCHEMA-RASPP/README.md

 4) to run cal run_schema.sh and it takes three inputs: 1)prealigned seq file 2) pdb file 3) number of crosspoints you want. see eg as below
      ./run_schema.sh prealigned.txt model.pdb 5
 4) Step 4 will give you three files: 1) clustal.aln (this the file containing aligned sequences in clustal format), 2) contacts.txt (this contains contacts positions), 3) opt.txt - this contains the crossover points and their E and m scores.
+5) Script(i.e., extract_averagecross.py) in helper_scripts folder will help pick the median E score crosspoint which it will save in a file named Average_xo.txt
+6) Lastly, the program will take the file from Step 5 to genreate libraries.
+This step will create two files: 1)energies.txt - this will contain all possible combination of chimeras and their E and m score, 2) Chimera_sequences.fasta - this contains the chimera sequence.

+If you want to pick you own crossover point and generate libraries out of it then follow the steps below:
+1) Steps 1 to Steps 4 will be the same as above.
-5) Pick the best crossover points from opt.txt file that you want to create the library from and save it to a file (say it's called xo.txt) so the xo.txt should only have one row as shown below if you picked 5 crossover points
+2) Pick the best crossover points from opt.txt file that you want to create the library from and save it to a file (say it's called xo.txt) so the xo.txt should only have one row as shown below if you picked 5 crossover points

     5 9 13 107 111

-6) run run_schema.sh to get the chimera sequences.
+3) run run_schema.sh to get the chimera sequences.
 You will need to pass the file containing the best crossover points (e.g., xo.txt)
     ./run_schema.sh xo.txt
-7) Step 6 will create two files: 1) energies.txt - this will contain all possible combination of chimeras and their E and m score, 2) Chimera_sequences.fasta - this contains the chimera sequence
+4) Step 6 will create two files: 1) energies.txt - this will contain all possible combination of chimeras and their E and m score, 2) Chimera_sequences.fasta - this contains the chimera sequence